The Venado Community Center

 Due to the increasing number of tourists in the area, locals now offer tours and activities in Venado, so that you can learn more about their wonderful local knowledge and traditions.

 Who knew surfboards could promote community, environment, health, and small business?
 The Surf Mentor Program does just that.
 In January 2015, Gary Stone (an affiliate and co-founder of Clara Vista) taught 15 surfers how to build and repair surfboards.
 The boards are available at our community center for the community to share and to rent to tourists.
 Come and rent yours!

-Having a strong sense of community is important to Venado and they have identified “fun” as a priority.
-Since 2017, the Fun Committee has organized community events such as movie nights, Dia del Ninos, a Bingo, and the annual community-wide Christmas party.
+Fun is a priority in Venado!
+Since 2017, the Fun Committee has organized community events such as movie nights, Día de los Niños, bingo, and the annual community-wide Christmas party.

 Clara Vista has worked on environmental projects in Venado since 2011.
-Over the Venado has one four blue flags through the National Blue Flag program.
+Through the environmental-advocacy program, National Blue Flag, Venado has earned four new blue flags.
 Venado has an active cleaning committee that hosts monthly cleaning campaigns across the village.

-The CEN (Education and Nutrition Centers) comes to the Community Center once a month to give nutritious milk to the moms and their children.
-A nutritionist also comes to give workshops on nutrition, organic gardening, and health to the people.
+The CEN (Education and Nutrition Centers) makes monthly visits to the Community Center to give nutritious milk to moms and their children.
+A nutritionist also visits to facilitate workshops on nutrition, organic gardening, and health.

-Thanks to your donations, we’ve been able to start giving art classes to the children and teenagers.
-Some teenagers even created a group where they paint and make jewels in order to sell them; a great way for them to have fun while earning some money!
+Thanks to your donations, we’ve been able to give art classes to children and teenagers in Venado.
+Some teenagers even created a group, where they paint and make jewelry in order to sell them; a great way for them to have fun while earning some money!